brisneve/ggplottimeseries/README.md

-ggplottimeseries: Visualisation of decomposed time series using ggplot
+ggplottimeseries: Visualisation of decomposed time series with ggplot2
 ================

 Introduction
 ------------

-This package contains functions that allow users to plot decomposed time series data in ggplot.
+This package contains functions that allow users to plot decomposed time series data with ggplot2.

 Installation
 ------------